erindepree/project4/README.md

 ### ERA5 temperature data

 The ERA5 data includes a temperature measured 2 meters above the ground over all land surfaces.
 The ERA5 data is available from 1950 to 6 days ago on a 1 degree latitude by 1 degree longitude around the globe.
 Unfortuntely, this is an extremely time consuming to download and process (both steps were run overnight).
 Therefore, we have restricted ourselves to a 10 degree latitude by 10 degree longitude grid from 2020 to mid-2025.
-Not all data points were above land, so we had to process all the files (over 700) to determine which were helpful and which were not.
+Not all data points were above land, so we had to [process all the files](code/erin2_temp_data.ipynb) (over 700, available on [Google Drive](https://drive.google.com/drive/folders/1yC7wn5CA4mjju9ALo66O8LhqpOVXBVr7?usp=drive_link)) to determine which were helpful and which were not.
+An [example file](data/raw/reanalysis-era5-land-timeseries-sfc-2m-temperatureob3k65l0.csv) is included in this repo.

 We calculate the extreme maximum and minimum temperatures at each grid month for each calendar month.
 For the extreme maximum temperature, we took the mean of the daily maximum temperature for that month (e.g. May 2020, May 2021, May 2022, May 2023, and May 2024 daily maximum temperatures average to the mean-daily-max (or `mean_max`) we then found the standard deviation for these temperatures and calculate the extreme maximum temperature: